Chinese ambassador to U.S.: Sovereignty not a 'bargaining chip'

 Trump's comments came after he prompted a diplomatic protest from China over his decision to accept a telephone call from Taiwan's president on Dec.
 2.

-Earlier on Wednesday, news that Chinese officials may penalize a U.S. automaker for monopolistic pricing behavior pushed down shares of General Motors Co (GM.N) and Ford Motor Co (F.N).
+Earlier on Wednesday, news that Chinese officials may penalize a U.S. automaker for monopolistic pricing behaviour pushed down shares of General Motors Co and Ford Motor Co.

 Cui did not mention the autos case, but said: "China will ensure that there is a level playing field, for all companies, in China, both domestic and foreign."